How Much Space Has Been Explored? Measuring the Chemical Space Covered by Databases and Machine-Generated Molecules: Related Work

-Beyond bio-activity and property optimization, some studies evaluate molecular databases and molecular generation models with measures more or less related to the degree of coverage (or exploration) in the chemical space.
-Commonly used measures include richness, uniqueness, internal diversity, external diversity, KL divergence, and Fr\'{e}chet ChemNet Distance (FCD) \citep{olivecrona2017molecular,you2018graph,de2018molgan,elton2019deep,brown2019guacamol,popova2019molecularrnn,polykovskiy2020molecular,shi2020graphaf,xie2021mars}.
+In this paper, we mainly focus on the fourth category of metrics, the metrics that are more or less related to the degree of coverage (or exploration) in the chemical space (other metrics are discussed in Appendix~\ref{app:related-work}).
+In this category, commonly used measures include richness, uniqueness, internal diversity, external diversity, KL divergence, and Fr\'{e}chet ChemNet Distance (FCD) \citep{olivecrona2017molecular,you2018graph,de2018molgan,elton2019deep,brown2019guacamol,popova2019molecularrnn,polykovskiy2020molecular,shi2020graphaf,jin2020multi,xie2021mars}.
 Besides, \citet{zhang2021comparative} propose to use the number of unique functional groups or ring systems to estimate the chemical space coverage and to compare several recent generative models.
 Similarly in~\citet{blaschke2020memory}, the number of unique Bemis-Murcko scaffolds is used to measure the variety of drug candidates. \citet{koutsoukas2014diverse} study the effect of molecular fingerprinting schemes on the internal diversity of compound selection.
 These measures usually mix the concepts of diversity, coverage, or novelty, and their validity as a measure of exploration is not justified.

 To the best of our knowledge, this is the first work that formally investigates the validity of molecular chemical space measures.
 In particular, axiomatic approaches are used to analytically evaluate various designs of a measurement, such as utility functions~\citep{herstein1953axiomatic}, cohesiveness ~\citep{alcalde2013measuring}, or document relevance~\citep{fang2004formal}.

+While one study applies axiomatic analysis to the design of diversity measures, with a particular focus on the domain of science of science~\citep{yan2021axiomatic}, the analysis of chemical space measurements remains novel.

 Using axiomatic analysis to evaluate the chemical space measures in the chemical space is novel.
 With an empirical analysis in addition to the axiomatic analysis, we make practical recommendations on effective chemical space measures, including two novel measures.